-Catherine Stagg-Macey has spent over twenty years in the technology and insurance sectors.
+Catherine Stagg-Macey has spent more than 20 years in the technology and insurance sectors.
 She has experience in a wide range of roles from programmer, project manager, leader and strategy advisor.
 In her last role at Celent, she established and lead the European Insurance practice.
-Passionate about people, she retrained as a coach and now runs her own business offering leadership coaching, workshops and facilitation to the technology industry.
-She also retains an advisory role with the widely respected Novarica advising insurers on IT investment decisions.
+Passionate about people, she retrained as a coach and now runs her own business offering executive and team coaching, workshops and facilitation to the technology industry.
+She also has advisory roles with a handful of organisations, as is a mentor for the Cherie Blair Foundation.

 BCS, The Chartered Institute for IT, director of professionalism Adam Thilthorpe raises awareness of the changes in the profession; its challenges and the opportunities.